 The remuneration of the members of the Supervisory Board is laid down in section 14 of the Articles of Association of KSB and, in addition, by the resolution of the Annual General Meeting of 16 May 2012 on agenda item 7.
 Section 113(3) German Stock Corporation Act, which was amended by the ARUG II, provides that the general meeting of listed companies must resolve on the remuneration of the supervisory board members at least every four years.
 In this regard, a resolution that confirms the existing remuneration is also permissible.
-Moreover, information on the system for the remuneration of the members of the supervisory board must also be provided.
-On 6 May 2021, the Supervisory Board and the General Partner presented to the Annual General Meeting the existing remuneration for the members of the Supervisory Board for confirmation and the remuneration system to be voted on.
+Moreover, information on the system for the remuneration of the supervisory Board and the General Partner presented to the Annual General Meeting the existing remuneration for the members of the Supervisory Board for confirmation and the remuneration system to be voted on.
 On 6 May 2021, the Annual General Meeting confirmed the remuneration with 99.06% of the votes cast and adopted a resolution on the remuneration system.